What is Open Access?

 Open Access refers to the free availability of research results online.

-The basic idea is that publicly funded research should be accessible for everyone.
-In this way, research results can be disseminated to the benefit of society.
+The basic idea is that publicly funded research should be accessible to everyone.
+In this way, research results can be disseminated to benefit society.

 Open Access places certain demands on researchers, universities, and authorities.
 EU, the Swedish Government, and several key research funders require research results to be published Open Access.